Ayro (NASDAQ:AYRO) Stock Price Up 5.1%

-Ayro, Inc. (NASDAQ:AYRO – Get Free Report)’s share price traded up 5.1% during mid-day trading on Monday .
-The company traded as high as $0.85 and last traded at $0.82.
-14,808 shares traded hands during trading, a decline of 82% from the average session volume of 80,824 shares.
+Shares of Ayro, Inc. (NASDAQ:AYRO – Get Free Report) shot up 5.1% during mid-day trading on Monday .
+The stock traded as high as $0.85 and last traded at $0.82.
+14,808 shares traded hands during mid-day trading, a decline of 82% from the average session volume of 80,824 shares.
 The stock had previously closed at $0.78.

-Ayro (NASDAQ:AYRO – Get Free Report) last issued its earnings results on Thursday, August 15th.
-The company reported $0.14 earnings per share (EPS) for the quarter, beating the consensus estimate of ($1.34) by $1.48.
-Ayro had a negative net margin of 7,280.18% and a negative return on equity of 81.74%.
-On average, analysts expect that Ayro, Inc. will post -5.31 EPS for the current fiscal year.
+Ayro (NASDAQ:AYRO – Get Free Report) last released its quarterly earnings results on Thursday, August 15th.
+The company reported $0.14 earnings per share (EPS) for the quarter, topping the consensus estimate of ($1.34) by $1.48.
+Ayro had a negative return on equity of 81.74% and a negative net margin of 7,280.18%.
+On average, research analysts expect that Ayro, Inc. will post -5.31 EPS for the current year.

 About Ayro